-Planned Actual Budgeted Estimated Actual Actions/Services Actions/Services Expenditures Expenditures Recruit, hire, and retain highly-qualified instructional staff.
-At the end of 2017-2018 two full-time teaching positions became vacant.
-We hired one highly-qualified teacher and are actively recruiting to fill the second vacancy.
-We added an additional incentive for longevity to the salary schedule and retained 16 highly-qualified teachers \$1,858,132 \$1,442,189
+Planned Actual Budgeted Estimated Actual Expenditures Actions/Services Actions/Services Expenditures Recruit, hire, and retain highly-qualified instructional staff.
+At the end of 2017-2018 three full-time teaching positions became vacant.
+We hired one highly-qualified teacher and two teacher interns to fill the vacancies (a&b) a.\$1,918,618 (all teachers) b.\$64.000 (see goal1, action 8) a.\$ 1,800,308 (all teachers) b.\$51,407

-Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures a.
-Provide students with high-quality, standards-aligned curriculum and instructional materials in ELA, math, and ELD. a.The district purchased McGraw-Hill materials for the language Arts program, grades K-8.
-Imbedded in the program are ELA and ELD instructional materials that are California State Standards-aligned.
-Purchased supplemental social studies materials ("Kids Discover") which is a classroom magazine designed to make social studies curriculum more accessible for English Learner students. a. \$20,000 a. \$3,198 for ELA/ELD supplemental materials and \$7,800 for "Kids Discover" = \$10,998 b.
-Provide teachers with professional development in STEM instruction to implement in general education classrooms. b.
-We renewed "Go Math" subscription with Houghton Mifflin, which provided math instruction based upon CA State Standards. b. \$5,000 b. \$650
+Planned Actual Budgeted Estimated Actual Expenditures Actions/Services Actions/Services Expenditures a.
+Provide students with high-quality, standards-aligned curriculum and instructional materials in ELA, math, ELD, science, social studies, and STEM. b.
+Provide students with high-quality supplementary instructional materials in ELA, math, ELD, science, social studies, and STEM. a.The District purchased McGraw-Hill materials for the language Arts program, grades K-8.
+Embedded in the program are ELA and ELD instructional materials that are California State Standards-aligned.
+Purchased supplemental social studies materials ("Kids Discover") which is a classroom magazine designed to make social studies curriculum more accessible for English Learner students.
+We renewed "Go Math" a. \$20,500 a. \$3,198 for ELA/ELD supplemental materials and \$7,800 for "Kids Discover" = \$10,998. \$25,000 for core curriculum consumable replenishment.